Skip to main content

 10. Backups

-The production overlay includes hourly CronJob backups for both Redis and NATS.
+The reference overlay includes hourly CronJob definitions for Redis and NATS.

 Redis Backup